 Heartless Mountain – part 2

-Memory, history and healing
+Memory, history and healing.

-Construction of the camp at Heart Mountain, (Heart Mountain can’t technically be called an “internment camp” because internment refers to a lawful process for detaining people – particularly resident aliens.
-The Japanese Americans were not detained under the law, and the majority of those detained were U.S. citizens.
+(Heart Mountain can’t technically be called an “internment camp” because internment refers to a lawful process for detaining people – particularly resident aliens.
+The Japanese Americans were not detained under the law, and the majority of those detained were U S citizens.
 A more accurate term would be “concentration camp” because all the camps concentrated a single ethnic group in a confined space.
-Most literature eschews that term because of its association with Nazi death camps and, while these camps were unlawful, they were far from death camps.) the fourth largest relocation center in the U.S., began on 15 June 1942.
-By November 1942, barbed wire and nine guard towers encircled the 46,000-acre facility.
-While much of the land would be used for farming, approximately 740 acres would be used to house a population exceeding 10,000 in a planned 650 structures.
-The first group of nearly 300 Japanese Americans arrived on 11 August 1942 and worked to prepare the camp for the additional arrivals.
+Most literature avoids that term because of its association with Nazi death camps and, while these camps were unlawful, they were far from death camps.)

 The Heart Mountain camp, named after the Heart Mountain Butte, rising 8 miles to the west, was a flat, treeless landscape covered in buffalo grass and sagebrush that received only a small amount of precipitation annually.
 The area was hot and dry in the summer, and cold and windy in the winter.